-Cloudflare has a third co-founder, Lee Holloway, who’s credited with making the company what is today – TechCrunch
+Cloudflare, in its IPO filing, thanks a third co-founder: Lee Holloway – TechCrunch

 Holloway’s beneficiaries will be rewarded for that work.
 According to the S-1, trusts affiliated with him own 18% of the company’s Series A shares (or common shares) and 3.2% of the company’s total outstanding shares.
 Prince meanwhile owns 20.2% of the company’s class B shares and 16.6% of all outstanding shares, and Zatlyn has 6.8% of the company’s class B shares and 5.6% of the overall shares outstanding.

-If Cloudflare goes public at the $3.2 billion valuation it was last assigned by its private investors, Holloway’s family and other trust recipients could see upwards of $100 million.
+If Cloudflare goes public at the $3.2 billion valuation that it was last assigned by its private investors, Holloway’s family and other trust recipients could see upwards of $100 million.

-That’s none too shabby for a computer geek who attended Monte Vista High School in Danville, Calif., before working as an engineer at the bubble-era home improvement site HomeWarehouse.com, whose assets were sold in 2000 to Walmart.com.
-Though an apparent fire sale, then-CEO Jeanne Jackson told the San Francisco Chronicle that Walmart was “very impressed with the commerce platform developed by the Homewarehouse.com team.”
+That’s none too shabby for a computer geek who attended Monte Vista High School in Danville, Calif., before working as an engineer at the bubble-era home improvement site HomeWarehouse.com.
+Its assets were sold in 2000 to Walmart.com in an apparent fire sale; at the time, then-CEO Jeanne Jackson told the San Francisco Chronicle that Walmart was “very impressed with the commerce platform developed by the Homewarehouse.com team.”

-Either way, in the aftermath of the sale, Holloway headed to UC Santa Cruz, where he studied computer science and, in a meeting that would change his life, was introduced through a professor to Prince, with whom he began building an anti-spam startup called Unspam Technologies.
+After that experience, Holloway headed to UC Santa Cruz, where he studied computer science and, in a meeting that would change his life, was introduced through a professor to Prince with whom he began building an anti-spam startup called Unspam Technologies.
 Holloway was its chief software architect; Prince continues to serve as chairman.

 The two also co-created Project Honey Pot, an open-source community that still tracks online fraud and abuse.

-Zatlyn would enter the picture soon after.
 According to Cloudflare itself, in 2009, Prince had taken a sabbatical from work to get his MBA from Harvard Business School.
 It was when he began telling Zatlyn, a classmate, about Project Honey Pot and its community of users that she helped him recognize a related opportunity in not just tracking internet threats but also stopping them.

 While they worked on the business plan as part of their studies, Holloway built the first working prototype.

-It worked well enough that by 2010 they were pitching investors at a TechCrunch Disrupt as one of the event’s “battlefield” participants.
+It worked well enough that by 2010, they were pitching investors at a TechCrunch Disrupt as one of the event’s “battlefield” participants.

 Holloway wasn’t onstage for that demonstration.
 He might have preferred to operate in the background given the nature of his work.